Verci87/OED-Expanded-Ryan/characters.md

 -   Uses best entry for Weapons.
 -   Uses best value for Attacks
 -   Uses highest class for Saves,
--   Keep a separate HP tally for each class and use the higher of the two for your character's HP.
+-   Keep a separate HP tally for each class and add them together for your character's HP.
 -   Fighter/Wizards may cast spells in Light (Leather) and Medium (Chain) armor as long as they do not employ a shield.
 -   Fighter/Wizards may cast spells so long as they only wield 1 handed melee weapon, and have a free hand.
--   Thief skills can only be used in Light (Leather) armor.
+-   Thief skills with the exceptions of *open locks and remove traps* can only be used in Light (Leather) armor.
 -   Only first level Wizards start with spells known.
 A character multiclassing into Wizard must learn spells from scrolls or found spellbooks.